 - Cinema Libre Studio will be releasing two Iraq War documentaries on American screens: Uncovered: The War on Iraq and Soldiers Pay, both featuring criticism of the U.S.-led invasion of that West Asian country.

-- Warner Bros. had turned down distributing Soldiers Pay in the domestic market, claiming that its release during a presidential election year would have violated U.S. federal election laws.
+- Warner Bros. had refused to distribute Soldiers Pay in the domestic market, claiming that its release during a presidential election year would have violated U.S. federal election laws.

 Cinema Libre Studio will be handling the domestic release of Robert Greenwald’s Iraq War documentary feature Uncovered: The War on Iraq, alongside that of the Iraq War-themed documentary short Soldiers Pay, co-directed by Tricia Regan, Juan Carlos Zaldívar, and David O. Russell.
 Both films offer negative views of last year’s U.S.-led invasion of the Saddam Hussein-ruled West Asian country.

 But Warners, like the Walt Disney Studios vis-à-vis Michael Moore’s Fahrenheit 9/11, balked at the idea of releasing an anti-Iraq War movie during a U.S. presidential election year.
 In fact, whether accurately or not, a Warner Bros. representative labeled Soldiers Pay a “personal political statement” that, if distributed by the studio, might violate federal election laws.

 Warners adamant: No ‘polemic about war’